sealionking/drupal_module_og-sm/README.md

 ### Included in og_sm_theme module
 * Set the theme per Site.
+* Configure the breadcrumb for a theme within a Site.

 ### Included in og_sm_user module
 * Site feature that creates site specific user profiles.